 The Board continues to use the share repurchase authority to assist in managing any imbalance between supply and demand for the Company's shares, thereby reducing the volatility of the discount.
-Following discussion with the Company's major shareholders in 2017 the Board agreed that, subject to market conditions, it would increase its buy back activity with a view to buying back at least 6.0% of its issued share capital per annum.
-During the course of the recent 12 month period 2,945,604 shares were bought back, approximately 6.3% of the Company's issued share capital at 31st October 2018.
-As identified in the Performance Attribution table on page 11, this added 1.0% to the Company's NAV return.
-The average discount at which these shares were bought back was 14.7% and these buybacks represented approximately 16.1% of traded market volume during the period in which they were undertaken.
-The policy was initiated in January 2018 and it is pleasing that this year the buy back policy has had its desired effect of narrowing the discount for much of the year.
+It has been of considerable value to have this mechanism in place over the year.
+Whilst there has been relatively thin trading in the Company's shares the use of the buy back has enabled the expansion of the discount to be managed at times of moderate levels of excess supply of stock.
+As referred to in previous years' statements, the Board has committed to buying back, subject to market conditions, at least 6.0% of its issued share capital per annum.
+During the financial year 2,768,868 shares were bought back, approximately 6% of the Company's issued share capital at 31st October 2020.
+This added 4.95 pence to the Company's NAV return in the financial year.
+The weighted average discount at which these shares were bought back was 12.2% and these buybacks accounted for approximately 17% of traded market volume during the reporting period.
+The current policy was initiated in January 2018.
 The Board will seek authority to renew the Company's share issuance and buyback powers at the forthcoming Annual General Meeting ('AGM').